The Queen (center), accompanied by the Duchess de Camp-Louis (right) and Comteir du Chéri (left). Photo: Albert Jones Photography.

 The Royal Court

-The Court of Cap-Paradis (Cour royale du Cap-Paradis) is the official court of Navassa, with members of the royal family, nobles, and dignitaries attached to the Court.
+The Court of Cap-Paradis (Cour royale du Cap-Paradis) is the official court of Navassa, with members of the royal family, peers, and dignitaries attached to the Court.

-They are, from lowest to highest, seven ranks of nobility - including male, female, and gender-expansive versions of titles:
+They are, from lowest to highest, seven ranks of the peerage- including male, female, and gender-expansive versions of titles:

 • Seigneurie (Lordship): Le Seigneur/La Seigneuresse/Les Seignie, with no style.